The Myth of the Well-Rounded Student

 Highly selective colleges are not seeking well-rounded students.
 We know, we know.
 It’s not exactly a breaking news alert.
 Come on, Ivy Coach.
-And yet “CNBC” ran an article yesterday entitled “Former Stanford admissions officer: Colleges aren’t looking for well-rounded students” that makes it seem as though this is revelatory.
+And yet “CNBC” ran an article this year entitled “Former Stanford admissions officer: Colleges aren’t looking for well-rounded students” that makes it seem as though this is revelatory.
 Highly selective colleges haven’t been seeking well-rounded students during the entire course of the quarter century we at Ivy Coach have been in business.
 In fact, a 1998 article the Founder of Ivy Coach published for “Peterson’s” focused on how our nation’s most elite colleges seek singularly talented students rather than well-rounded students and it used to be the #1 hit when you searched “college” on AOL back in the day when AOL was the search engine of choice for many households.
 The piece helped bring our business to a worldwide audience.

 Colleges Seeking Singularly Talented Students Is Nothing New